Employee Benefits

 Author:

-The Affordable Care Act (ACA) requires businesses with more than 50 employees to provide health insurance to their workers.
-This may be accomplished in a variety of ways.
-As a result, we've split out what medical benefits look like for both small corporations (1-50 employees) and big enterprises (51 or more employees).
+The Affordable Care Act (ACA) stipulates that employers with more than 50 workers must provide health insurance to their employees.
+A variety of strategies are available to achieve this.
+As a result, we have separated out what medical benefits look like for both small businesses (1-50 employees) and big businesses (51+).

 Small Employer Guide to Medical Benefits